Impact of COVID-19 on College Admission and Testing

 Before COVID-19, the majority of the colleges and universities in the United States relied on a holistic review, with GPA, test scores, and academic rigor making up the sum of a student’s application.
 When the sum met or exceeded the institution’s benchmarks, admissions officers were trained to dive deeper into the student’s application and consider extracurricular activities, letters of recommendation, AP scores, and other traditional “boxes to check.”

 The underlying attributes (passion/expertise in a field, commitment, leadership) that experiences reveal about a candidate are really what admissions officers are looking for anyway, and those attributes are as relevant as ever.
 The challenge now is how to express them.
-This adversity presents an opportunity for students to demonstrate creativity, ingenuity, and leadership by finding new ways to express their interests and even by taking time this summer to further explore themselves and their interests.
+This adversity presents an opportunity for students to demonstrate creativity, ingenuity, and leadership by finding new ways to express their interests and even by taking time to further explore themselves and their interests.

 - Will additional testing capacity be added to accommodate those with canceled tests?